google/dwh-migration-tools/client/README.md

 The following steps has been tested in Windows 10 and Python 3.10:

 Follow the steps in the Installation section to install Python, gloud, and this GitHub repo.
-After installing the package via `pip3 install dwh-migration-tools/client` and edit the `config.yaml` file, run the following commands to run the tool:
+After installing the package via `pip3 install dwh-migration-tools/client` and editing the `dwh-migration-tools/clientconfig.yaml` file, run the following commands to start a translation job:

 ```
 cd dwh-migration-tools
 python client/dwh_migration_client/main.py
 ```

+The commandline options are also acceptable in Windows.